 Optional Environmental Sensors

-There is now support for optional temperature and irradiance sensors.
-There is a separate document entitled “” that describes how to build those sensors and how to use them.
+There is also support for optional temperature and irradiance sensors.
+A separate document entitled “IV Swinger 2: Optional Environmental Sensors” describes how to build those sensors and how to use them.
 For the most part, this document does not cover the usage of these sensors; however, there are several places where they are mentioned.

 Using the IV Swinger 2 Software